-State transitions of the J-RW agent are assumed to occur at the discrete times according to a simple 2-state Markov chain, as shown in Figure 2; let α (β) denote the transition probabilities from State 0 to State 1 (State 1 to State 0) and let $T_0 = 1/\alpha$ $(T_1 = 1/\beta)$ denote the mean time (in discrete times of our reference time, or number of visits to nodes) that the agent spends in State 0 (State 1).
+Let α (β) denote the transition probabilities from State 0 to State 1 (State 1 to State 0) and let $T_0 = 1/\alpha$ ($T_1 = 1/\beta$) denote the mean time (in discrete times of our reference time, or number of visits to nodes) that the agent spends in State 0 (State 1).
 Clearly, β (or, T_1) determines the length of time over which the directional walk is continuously in effect and, thus, the mean length of the induced jump.
-Similarly, α (or, T_0) determines the length of time over which the RW mechanism is continuously in effect.
+Similarly, α (or, T_0) determines the length of time over which the directional walk the RW mechanism is continuously in effect.
 It should be noted that α and β should be carefully selected so that the mix of the two distinct operations is effectively balanced. β should be such that the implemented jump is sufficiently large to move the agent away from the current locality that is likely to be covered by the operation at State 0, and on the other hand, it should not be too large in which case it would leave uncovered large areas or require the random walk operation to operate long enough (at the increased cost of revisits) to cover the large areas between the start and the end of the jump.
 Similarly, α should be such that the time spent at State 0 be balanced so as to not over-cover or under-cover the current locality.

-As previously for the RW mechanism, coverage and cover time under the J-RW mechanism may be defined in a similar manner, denoted by $C_j(t)$ and T_j respectively. $C_j(t)$ is a non-decreasing function of t taking values between 0 (for t = 0) and 1 (for $t \ge T_j$).
+As previously for the RW mechanism, coverage and cover time under the J-RW mechanism may be defined in a similar manner, denoted by $C_j(t)$ and T_j , respectively. $C_j(t)$ is a non-decreasing function of t taking values between 0 (for t = 0) and 1 (for $t \ge T_j$).

-4 Coverage Analysis
+4. Coverage analysis

-This section analyzes coverage under the RW mechanism in order to extract useful information regarding the performance of the RW agent and consequently to use these results for further understanding of the particulars of the J-RW mechanism.
+This section analyzes coverage under the random walk without backtracking mechanism in order to extract useful information regarding the performance of the RW-agent and consequently to use these results for further understanding of the particulars of the J-RW mechanism.
 The analysis followed in this section is different than any other previous analysis in the best of the authors' knowledge.

-4.1 Coverage under the RW mechanism
+4.1.
+Coverage for the RW-agent

 The main aim here is to derive an analytical expression for $C_r(t)$, which will serve as a tool for further understanding of random walk based information dissemination.
 Lets assume that the network topology is fully connected (i.e., all nodes are connected to all other nodes).
-This is actually the case for large values of r_c in geometric random graphs.
+This is actually the case for large values of r_c in RGG.
 For example, for nodes scattered in the $[0, 1] \times [0, 1]$ 2-dimensional plane, any value of $r_c \ge \sqrt{2}$ ensures that there is a link among any pair of nodes.